When are the deadlines to apply for this program?

 What is the teaching and assessment style abroad?

-Each class takes place a few times a week for an hour, incorporating a mix of lecture and group discussion.
+Each class takes place three times a week for an hour, incorporating a mix of lecture and group discussion.
 Class participation is highly encouraged so that students can take advantage of the low student-to-teacher ratio and one-on-one learning opportunity.

 What are some student life activities available on campus?